ktcar214/linux-lts-anbox/README.md

 # linux-lts-anbox
-arch linux PKGBUILD and automatic build using Guthub Action.
+arch linux PKGBUILD and automatic build using Github Action.
-WARNING: PKGBUILD does not include gpg verification; never use PKGBUILD directly without modification.
 Seek Github action artifacts for prebuilt output; they are currently untested.

 ## about linux-lts-anbox